 Accessed by Helicopter

 See why it is everyone's top trip & is always described as one the Best adventures in the Kenai Fjords!

-A perfect destination for day trips as well as overnight trips!
+A perfect destination for scenic day trips as well as overnight trips!

 Our closest kayaking destination offers a multitude of options for short 3-4 hr trips,day trips with hiking or sailing, and multi day affordable kayaking camping options.
 We even have a wilderness hostel in Resurrection bay that offers a bit of comfort and a laid back Alaskan experience.